sybrew/the-seo-framework/readme.txt

 - New posts are indexed faster with an even smarter sitemap.
 - The monolithic facade "the_seo_framework()" is now much lighter, as we offloaded loads of administrative functionality to other files.
 - The SEO Bar now has an API.
 You can expect more tests, items, and adjustments via extensions. (hint: Monitor & Focus.)
-- TODO The SEO Bar now only lists items that truly affect the current status, instead of listing everything that might help to concludes a status.
+- The SEO Bar now only lists items that truly affect the current status, instead of listing everything that might help to concludes a status.
 	* i.e., instead of "WordPress allows indexing, but you set it to noindex, and you disabled the post type", it now says "1.
 You set it to noindex.
 1. You disabled the post type.".
-- TODO rewrite changes (see Rewrite notes below...)
+- Rewrite changes (see Rewrite notes below...)
+- Performance improvmenets (in numbers)
+- Why term and post meta saving methods have changed: We needed to replace these systems for a more standardized system, so we could implement bulk/quick edit more consistently.

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
 Documentation will follow soon (based on frequently asked requests).